Reading, writing, spelling difficulties - could the problems your child is facing suggest dyslexia?

 - Too much copying off the board and/or dictating notes.
 Removing work from the board too soon.

 - Having test results read out loud.
-People who make fun or who are sarcastic.

 - Not being allowed to use a laptop in lessons.